CrumblyBread/ProjectMDS/README.md

 Special thanks to the brilliant minds behind American infrastructure design for their unparalleled creativity in making every intersection look like a unique work of art.
 I never knew I could experience such excitement at every crossroads.

 And let's not forget our dear aquarium enthusiasts who have generously flooded the internet with an abundance of fish videos.
 Your dedication to showcasing the thrilling world of underwater life has forever changed the way we procrastinate.
 Who needs gripping documentaries or high-quality entertainment when we can watch fish swimming in circles for hours on end?
 Your contributions to our collective enlightenment are simply fin-tastic!

+Special thanks to CrumblyBread, our esteemed project magician!
+You see, he has this unique talent for turning projects into a masterpiece of chaos and confusion.
+CrumblyBread is on a mission to redefine excellence by introducing avant-garde techniques that only the truly visionary can comprehend.
+Forget about traditional project management principles – CrumblyBread operates on a higher plane of complexity.
+It's not that our project looks like shit; it's just that CrumblyBread has a knack for making us question the very definition of success.
+It's an avant-sh*t, if you will.
+Bravo, Brano, bravo!